Lynching of Jim and Mark Fox

-Jim and Mark Fox were two African-American men who were murdered in Louisville, Mississippi, in 1927.
+Jim and Mark Fox were two African-American brothers, who were murdered in Louisville, Mississippi, in 1927.

 On June 13, 1927, a mob of 1,000 white men from Louisville lynched two African-Americans, Jim and Mark Fox.
 In the aftermath of the Great Mississippi Flood of 1927, the Fox brothers were working in or for a Red Cross camp, and got into an argument with a white sawmill superintendent, allegedly killing him.
 The argument apparently concerned work hours.
 The two brothers were seized by a crowd and paraded through Louisville; then they were tied to a telephone pole, doused in gasoline, and burned alive.
 An onlooker who tried to help them was pulled away by the crowd.